Dependency management

 }

-Our tamper resistance technique is a typical solution to this problem: use a cryptographic hash and keep a record of the content’s digest.
-If the content changes, so will the digest.
+Our tamper resistance technique is a typical solution to this problem: use a cryptographic hash and keep a record of the content's digest.
+If the content changes, so does the digest.
 And if the CLI detects that a downloaded dependency digest is different than the expected one, it warns loudly that something is wrong, and avoids using that dependency.

 How the BSR protects your dependencies